rcamach7/restaurant-menu-page/README.md

 # Restaurant Page

-A webpage based around creating a simple restaurant website which uses js to fully render the site's content.
+A webpage based around creating a simple restaurant page which uses js to fully render the site's content.

 ### Try It!